Steve-Calvert.co.uk

 Directed by Robert Young

-DVD Review: Vampire Circus 1972 (Hammer)Vampire Circus was made by Hammer and released in1972.
+DVD: Vampire Circus (1972)Vampire Circus is a Hammer horror film from the early seventies.
 At the beginning of the film the camera pans in on a man who is sitting reading a book in the woods on a nice sunny day.
 Next the camera shows a young girl playing in the woods a little distance away from the man.
 A moment later a young woman walks over and begins talking to the girl.
 At this point the man glances up and then returns his attention to his book.
 By now the little girl is following the woman farther into the woods and the man suddenly looks up again and, obviously agitated, he rushes after the woman and girl, who both ignore his shouts and run through the open doors of a castle.
 The doors are locked behind them and try as he might the man from the woods cannot get through.

-It turns out that the man from the woods is Professor Hans Mueller and the lady who abducted the girl is non other than his wife Anna, who is under the influence of the evil Count Mitterhaus.
-Anna, it would Robert Tayman as Count Mitterhaus in Vampire Circus (1972)seem, ensures that Mitterhaus is never short of his favoured sustenance and in return for her services he services her needs and gives her the kind of body fluid that she seems to need so desperately.
+Robert Tayman as Count Mitterhaus in Vampire Circus (1972)It turns out that the man from the woods is Professor Hans Mueller and the lady who abducted the girl is non other than his wife, Anna, who is under the influence of the evil Count Mitterhaus.
+Anna, it would seem, ensures that Mitterhaus is never short of his favoured sustenance and in return for her services he services her needs and gives her the kind of body fluid that she seems to need so desperately.
 And boy she just cannot wait.
-In fact, by the time the Count has finished draining his latest victim, Anna has already got her clothes off and she throws herself at Mitterhaus before he even has time to let his dinner to go down.
-Personally I cannot see what the attraction is, it cannot be his choice in shirts, that's for sure, so perhaps it is his killer smile that makes him a hit with the ladies.
+In fact, by the time the count has finished draining his latest victim, Anna has already got her clothes off and she throws herself at Mitterhaus before he even has time to let his dinner to go down.
+Personally I cannot see what the attraction is—it can't be his choice in shirts, that's for sure—so perhaps it is his killer smile that makes him such a hit with the ladies.

-Meanwhile, back in the village of Stetl, Professor Mueller is trying his best to rouse the local community into action and the local community is not keen on the idea because they are afraid of the possible repercussions if they kill a titled man such as the Count.
+Meanwhile, back in the village of Stetl, Professor Mueller is trying his best to rouse the local community into action and the local community is not keen on the idea because they are afraid of the possible repercussions if they kill a titled man such as the count.
 Mueller finally raises his mob though and, donning the traditional burning torches, they all head on up to the castle.

-Robert Tayman as Count Mitterhaus in Vampire Circus (1972) By the time Meuller and his mob arrive at the castle it is a little too late for the little girl and Anna's honour was obviously beyond redemption a very long time ago.
-The villagers have had enough of Mitterhaus though and they have decided that he has to go.
-They have even brought him a parting gift: something long and sharp; in wood of course.
-A fight ensues and a few villagers lose their lives, but in the end Mitterhaus get the stake through his heart that he so richly deserves.
+Robert Tayman as Count Mitterhaus in Vampire Circus (1972)By the time Meuller and his mob arrive at the castle it is too late for the little girl, and Anna's honour was obviously beyond redemption a very long time ago.
+The villagers have had enough of Mitterhaus though, and have decided that he has to go.
+They have even brought him a parting gift: something long and sharp (in wood of course).
+A fight ensues and a few villagers lose their lives, but in the end Mitterhaus get the stake he so richly deserves.
 With his last breath the Count curses the village, vowing that "Stetl will die" and "Your Children will die."
-And that when this happens it will pave the way for his return.
+When this happens it will pave the way for his return.

-Dancer in Body Paint (Vampire Circus 1972) The Circus of the Night is led by an unnamed gypsy woman and it boasts some very strange attractions, including a dancer who appears to be wearing nothing but body paint, a man called Emil who can turn into a black panther, and twins who possess the unusual ability of being able to turn into bats.
-The twins put on one hell of a display too as they somersault into the air, transform into vampire bats, and then drop back to earth in human form.
+Dancer in Body Paint (Vampire Circus 1972)The Circus of the Night is led by an unnamed gypsy woman and it boasts some very strange attractions, including a dancer who appears to be wearing nothing but body paint, a man called Emil who can turn into a black panther, and twins who possess the unusual ability of being able to turn into bats.
+The twins put on one hell of a display too, as they somersault in the air, transform into vampire bats, and then drop back to earth in human form.
 The ladies of the village seem to be much more impressed with Emil, however, who is soon busy corrupting the burgermeister's daughter.

-I don't suppose that I will be giving too much away if I tell you that the Circus of the Night is in league with the Count Mitterhaus and it is not long before the villagers are turning up dead and bled and, in some cases, mutilated almost beyond recognition.
+I don't suppose that I will be giving too much away if I tell you that the Circus of the Night is in league with Count Mitterhaus and it is not long before the villagers are turning up dead and bled and, in some cases, mutilated almost beyond recognition.

-Vampire Circus is quite and enjoyable film to watch.
-It won't perhaps appeal to everyone, but if you like your Hammer horrors then you will probably enjoy this one as well.
+Vampire Circus (Hammer 1972)Vampire Circus is quite and enjoyable film.
+It won't appeal to everyone, but if you like your Hammer horrors you will probably enjoy this one as well.
 The story line is a little thin, but these kind of films are more about entertainment than giving the viewer something to think about.
-Like most Hammers horrors Vampire Circus contains a certain amount of nudity; but although such scenes may have been considered quite risque at the time, they are pretty tame by modern standards, and so the film is unlikely to cause too many impressions of a beetroot if watched in company.
-There are a few scenes that are a little gory, the most notable of which is when the professor's daughter, Dora, finds the remains of some of her
+Like most Hammer horrors, Vampire Circus contains a certain amount of nudity; but although such scenes may have been considered quite risque at the time, they are pretty tame by modern standards, so the film is unlikely to cause too many beetroot impressions if watched in company.
+There are a few scenes that are a little gory, the most notable of which is when the professor's daughter, Dora, finds the remains of some of her neighbours in the woods.
+But, although the viewer may jump a little at the sight of a decapitated head or a few maggots, they will only see a brief flash of something nasty and few people are likely to need to reach for a barf-bag or forsake their popcorn.

 CAST